Boncsy/testrepo/README.md

-# tesztrepo
+# testrepo
-Repon for testing github.
+Repo for testing github.